vertcoin-project/VertDocs/docs/getting-started.md

 ## What is Vertcoin?

 Vertcoin is a decentralized digital currency that can be sent from peer-to-peer over the internet.
 Though similar to Litecoin and Bitcoin, Vertcoin has one major difference; pledged ASIC resistance and user governance.
 An enforced social contract that exists in the Vertcoin community promising to fork proof-of-work algorithms in order to resist ASIC miners from being used on the Vertcoin network allows for user governance of the Vertcoin network.
-Discouraging development of ASIC's via this enforced social contract keeps the barrier to entry for mining accessible.
+Discouraging development of ASICs via this enforced social contract keeps the barrier to entry for mining accessible.
 While this may seem like a minor change, it has larger implications when it comes to the fair distribution, politics, and decentralization of the coin.
 Vertcoin stays true to the original vision of cryptocurrency: a financial system owned by its users, the people’s coin.